onnx/onnx-tensorrt/README.md

     cd onnx-tensorrt
     mkdir build && cd build
     cmake .. -DTENSORRT_ROOT=<path_to_trt> && make -j
-    // Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library: export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH
+    # Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library:
+    export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

 Note that this project has a dependency on CUDA.
 By default the build will look in `/usr/local/cuda` for the CUDA toolkit installation.
 If your CUDA path is different, overwrite the default path by providing `-DCUDA_TOOLKIT_ROOT_DIR=<path_to_cuda_install>` in the CMake command.

+To build with `protobuf-lite` support, add `-DUSE_ONNX_LITE_PROTO=1` to the end of the `cmake` command.

 ### InstanceNormalizaiton Performance

-In TensorRT 8.6 there are two implementations of InstanceNormalization that may perform differently depending on various parameters.
-By default the parser will insert an InstanceNormalization plugin layer as it performs best for general use cases.
-Users that want to benchmark using the native TensorRT implementation of InstanceNorm can set the parser flag `kNATIVE_INSTANCENORM` prior to parsing the model.
-For building version compatible or hardware compatible engines, this flag must be set.
+There are two implementations of InstanceNormalization that may perform differently depending on various parameters.
+By default, the parser will use the native TensorRT implementation of InstanceNorm.
+Users that want to benchmark using the plugin implementation of InstanceNorm can unset the parser flag `kNATIVE_INSTANCENORM` prior to parsing the model.
+Note that the plugin implementation cannot be used for building version compatible or hardware compatible engines, and attempting to do so will result in an error.

 C++ Example:

-    auto flag = 1U << static_cast<uint32_t>(nvonnxparser::OnnxParserFlag::kNATIVE_INSTANCENORM);
-    parser->setFlags(flag);
+    // Unset the kNATIVE_INSTANCENORM flag to use the plugin implementation. parser->unsetFlag(nvonnxparser::OnnxParserFlag::kNATIVE_INSTANCENORM);

 Python Example:

-    flag = 1 << (int)(trt.OnnxParserFlag.NATIVE_INSTANCENORM)
-    parser.flags = flag
+    // Unset the NATIVE_INSTANCENORM flag to use the plugin implementation. parser.clear_flag(trt.OnnxParserFlag.NATIVE_INSTANCENORM)

 ## Executable Usage